 As an alternative to annual parking permits it is also possible to buy packs of 20 pre-paid parking tickets for use in Trenchard and/or West End multi-storey car parks.
-These cost £216 (including VAT) per pack and are ideal for use Monday to Friday.
+These cost $\pounds 216$ (including VAT) per pack.